alsricha/Code-Quiz/README.md

 # Project Description

 This quiz provides the user a series of random questions about JavaSript and times how long it takes to answer them all.
-The user is given
+The user is given 75 seconds to start, but with each incorrect answer, a 15 second penalty is applied.
+The user's final score is equal to the number of seconds left on the clock after the final question is completed.

+The user is greated by a landing page with a brief description of how to play the game.
+Once the user selects the "Start Quix" button, the game begins.

 Summary
 *   HTML and CSS and Javascript documents create a quiz with multiple choice questions with Javascript trivia
 *   This project emphasizes the use of using Javascript to make dynamic changes to an HMTL document